Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \myparatight{Random item attack (RIA)} For each fake user, RIA randomly selects a target item $t_i$, randomly selects a hash function $H_i\in\mathbf{H}$, and calculates the hash value $h_i=H_i(t_i)$.
 The tuple $(H_i, h_i)$ is then perturbed as $(H_i, a_i)$ according to Equation (\ref{eq:perturb_olh}). $(H_i, a_i)$ is the perturbed value, i.e., $y_i=(H_i, a_i)$.
 We assume the hash function $H_i$ maps any item in $[d]$ to a value in $[d']$ uniformly at random.
-For a target item $t\in T$, we can calculate the expectation of the identity function as follows:
+For a target item $t\in T$, we can calculate the expectation of the characteristic function as follows: { { }} Thus, the overall gain for RIA is $G=\frac{[p+(r-1)q]m}{(n+m)(p-q)} - c$.